Pylons/pyramid/docs/zcml/route.rst

   If the ``view`` attribute is not provided, this attribute has no effect.

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.1.

 ``use_global_views``
   When a request matches this route, and view lookup cannot find a view which has a 'route_name' predicate argument that matches the route, try to fall back to using a view that otherwise matches the context, request, and view name (but does not match the route name predicate).

-  .. note:: This feature is new as of :mod:`repoze.bfg` 1.2.

 Alternatives
 ~~~~~~~~~~~~

 You can also add a :term:`route configuration` via:

-- Using the :meth:`repoze.bfg.configuration.Configurator.add_route` method.
+- Using the :meth:`pyramid.configuration.Configurator.add_route` method.

 See Also
 ~~~~~~~~